dionyziz/marabu-course/docs/syllabus.md

 **2021-06-28**

 - Probability of obtaining a block; the value p
-- Attacks of a minority miner
-  - The Selfish Mining attack
-  - Selfish Mining simulation and bounds for 1/3 and 1/2 adversaries
 - Attacks of a majority miner
   - Censoring transactions
   - Double spending